Is it necessary to X Ray heel spurs to confirm the diagnosis?

 When you come to see the podiatrist, it is generally not required to have an x ray for heel pain.
 Although a spur may be present on your foot, it is not very relevant to the treatment.
 If you have pain, you need treatment to feel better.
 Whether you have a big heel spur, a small heel spur or none at all, you will undoubtedly want to be rid of your pain.
 For this reason, we would say that to X Ray Heel Spurs is not necessary.

-If you have not already read our Plantar Fasciitis Information, this page contains all of he essential information about this condition.
+If you have not already read our info about Plantar Fasciitis treatment, this page contains all of the essential information about this condition.
 Come back and read more about whether to X Ray Heel Spurs after covering off these basics.
-To briefly recap, plantar fasciitis comes about when the pulling / elongation strain on the band is too great and damage occurs.
+To briefly recap, plantar fasciitis comes about when the pulling/elongation strain on the band is too great and damage occurs.

 - Lots of people have spurs and no pain and plenty have pain and no spurs.

 - To have a heel spur like the one shown, you will have been growing the spur for a decade.
 Why would the spur hurt you today and not last month?
 The spur would have been almost identical as it appears today.

 - After successful treatment for your heel pain, when you are pain-free, your spur remains just as big.

 What to do next if you have Heel Pain